karenbennis/School_District_Analysis/README.md

 ![](https://github.com/karenbennis/School_District_Analysis/blob/master/TopSchoolsChallenge.png)

 ### Interpretation
-The correction for the academic dishonesty impacted the Thomas High School's, moving down six places, from 2nd to 8th.
+The correction for the academic dishonesty impacted Thomas High School's performance rank, such that it moved down six places, from 2nd to 8th.

 This is not surprising for the same reasons described in the School Summary analysis, above.